Mounjaro Samples & $25 Coupon 2026: Every Legit Path to Tirzepatide for Diabetes

 | Compounded tirzepatide | Not Mounjaro — same molecule from a licensed compounding pharmacy, narrower post-2024 availability. | $249–$449 / month all-in | Cash-pay patients where Mounjaro's commercial channels don't fit |

-How Mounjaro sample programs actually work
+How Mounjaro samples actually work

 The Mounjaro savings card in 2026